Tuesday, May 24, 2016

 Tasty foods on slow flame- स्वाद की बात !

 The taste of food is not only due to its ingredients and different spices.
-One may add different ingredients and costly spices to make tasty food but in the end, it may not taste great.
+One may add different ingredients and costly spices to make tasty food, but in the end, it may not taste great.
 Not everyone can make good dishes.
 Why?

-Deep-fried fish on slow flame
+Deep-fried fish on a slow flame

-Slow-cooked poached omlete
+Slow-cooked poached omelet

-Not only vegetables you may try it with omelets.
+Not only vegetables, you may try it with omelets.
 Cook it over a slow flame and cover it fully with a steel plate.
 You will get a tasty and fluffy omelet.

 ===<<<O>>>===